 And in police investigations, police pressure people to admit what the police suspect or are curious about solving.
 To make matters worse, some people are particularly vulnerable to making unreliable statements.
 These include a drunk, a person in a psychotic episode, with a head injury, a child, and so on.

 Suppression of unreliable or illegal statements

-Over the millennia-long development of the law, this problem of the unreliability of involuntary confessions and statements has been addressed in the law.
+Over the millennia-long development of the law, the unreliability of involuntary confessions and statements has been addressed.

-In addition, more recent developments in the law have been implemented to further address the problems associated with confessions and police overreaching, including the suppression of statements made in violation of Miranda rights.
+And, the law has developed more recent remedies to solve problems associated with confessions and police overreaching; including the suppression of statements made in violation of Miranda rights.

 Confronting hearsay at trial

-Hearsay is an out-of-court statement offered to prove the matter it asserts.
+Hearsay is an out-of-court statement a party offers to prove the matter the statement asserts.
 Under court rules of evidence hearsay is generally inadmissible — it can’t come into trial evidence, generally because it’s too unreliable.

 Some hearsay is multiple hearsay.
 In other words, it’s hearsay within hearsay: “He said that he heard the woman there say ….”
 The rules of evidence include exceptions to the Rule Against Hearsay, often based upon the assumption of sufficient reliability.

 But in criminal evidence law, the accused has the Right to Confront Witnesses in court.
-And even if hearsay is admissible as an exception, a judge can still exclude it as a Confrontation Clause violation.
+And even if admissible as an exception to the rule against hearsay; a judge can still exclude it as a Confrontation Clause violation.

 Suppression of Illegally Obtained Evidence